cgwire/kitsu/docs/getting-started-production/README.md

 If you have defined your production as a **TV Show**, you will have an episode drop-down menu with the **All assets**, **Main pack**, and episode options.

-On the right part of the top screen, you have the news from Kitsu.
+On the right part of the top screen, you have the the global search and also news from Kitsu.
 You can see with an animated gif all the new features.

  ![New features](../img/getting-started/latest_update.png).